Kazakhstan president confirms takeover of Almaty airport | DW | 05.01.2022

 Earlier on Wednesday Tokayev warned there would be a "tough" response to unrest that continued to rock the central Asian country.

-"As president, I am obliged to protect the safety and peace of our citizens, to worry about the integrity of Kazakhstan," Tokayev said on Kazakh television.
+He stressed that "this is a very difficult page in the history of the state."

+"Many things have to be studied — how it happened and why.
+But the main thing now is to protect our country, to protect our citizens," Tokayev concluded.

-Later, and in a message shared on Russian media, Tokayev said: "There have been deaths and injuries.
+Earlier in the day, in a message shared among Russian media, Tokayev said: "There have been deaths and injuries.
 The situation threatens the security of all residents of Almaty, and that cannot be tolerated."

-DW spoke to journalist Aigerim Toleukhanova, who said that the internet is blocked in the entire country as her homeland descends into "total chaos."

 There have been violent clashes between security forces and demonstrators demanding an end to spiking fuel prices, with a residence of Tokayev's in the capital being set on fire, according to local media.